Skyscanner/backpack-ios/CONTRIBUTING.md

 ## Testing

-Tests can be ran as usual from Xcode(Product -> Test or cmd+U).
+Tests can be run as usual from Xcode(Product -> Test or cmd+U).
 Snapshot tests should be run on an iPhone 8 running iOS 13.5 to match what is used on CI.

 ### Snapshot testing